-To understand more about how these trends may impact your individual investments and strategy for the year, connect with your UBS Financial Advisor or find a UBS Financial Advisor.
+To understand how to best incorporate these insights into your own investment strategy, connect with your UBS Financial Advisor or find one.

-Join us as Mike Ryan, Chief Investment Strategist for Wealth Management Americas, leads this fully interactive discussion featuring the latest on our market views and investment strategy guidance on the first Thursday of every month at 1:00 p.m., ET / 10:00 a.m., PT.
+Join us as Mike Ryan, Chief Investment Strategist, UBS Wealth Management Americas, and Tom McLoughlin, Co-Head of Fundamental Research for UBS Wealth Management Americas, lead this fully interactive UBS House View monthly call to discuss the latest on our market views and investment strategy guidance and also offer an election preview.
+Mark your calendar as this call takes place the first Thursday of every month at 1:00 p.m., ET / 10:00 a.m., PT.

 *The views expressed on the call do not constitute a personal recommendation or take into account the particular investment objectives, investment strategies, financial situation and needs of any specific individuals.
 They are based on numerous assumptions.
 Different assumptions could result in materially different results.
 We recommend that you obtain financial and/or tax advice as to the implications (including tax) prior to investing.